bertyhell/openwebcad/README.md

 - Fullscreen canvas with a black background
 - Drawing tools: Line, Rectangle, Circle
+- Choose angle guides
+- Draw with snap points for
+  - endpoints
+  - midpoints
+  - intersections
+  - circle centers
+  - circle quadrants
+  - circle tangents (TODO)
+  - nearest point on line (TODO)
 - Selection tool to highlight and modify shapes
   - Use CTRL to toggle selection
   - Use shift to add to the current selection
   - drag left, to select by intersecting
   - drag right, to select by containing
+- Export drawing as an SVG file
 - Eraser tool to delete segments (TODO)
-- Export drawing as an SVG file
+- Zoom and pan (TODO)

 ## Technologies Used